deanpatel2/deanpatel2.github.io/interests.md

 ### Data Analytics

-Analytics is not only a career goal but a hobby as well.
+Analytics is not only a career goal but a hobby of mine as well.
 I like analytics because all you need is a curious mind.
 Through generating questions writing about my projects, analytics allows me to combine passions and became a way of expressing my personality.

 ### Football (real football)